tomchatting/tomchatting.github.io/about.markdown

 * PhenomenonTom
 * Spoolio

 Originally from Leeds my lifelong hobby and passion is technology.
-Ranging from being the first person in my class at college to own an Android phone (the G1, no less) to owning and running some sort of webspace since around 2004, and generally being the go-to tech support guy for my friends and family--and if they're reading this, turn it off and on again, call me on Skype (in that order).
+Ranging from being the first person in my class at college to own an Android phone (the G1, no less) to owning and running some sort of webspace since around 2004, and generally being the go-to tech support guy for my friends and family--and if they're reading this, turn it off and on again, call me on Skype (in that order)--my passions in technology are wide and varied.

 From speccing and building modern PCs to meddling with Windows system files, and now--more recently--trying to develop various applications for Windows, Web, and mobile (some of which you can see on [Github][github]; my spare time is generally filled with attempts to make myself productive while doing something I enjoy.